Spinal Cord Injury Awareness Day

 What Challenges Do People with Spinal Cord Injuries Face?

-All spinal cord injuries are serious, but every person and accident is different, so the physical symptoms of spinal cord injuries can vary significantly..
+All spinal cord injuries are serious, but every person and accident is different, so the physical symptoms of spinal cord injuries can vary significantly.
 You can have either a complete spinal cord injury (where all feeling and ability to control movement is lost) or incomplete (where you have some sensory function or ability to move).

 How We Can Help if You’ve Suffered a Spinal Cord Injury

-Our expert lawyers have years of experience helping people with spinal cord injuries and with their expertise, they can take your exact situation into account to secure the best possible compensation for you.
+Our expert Lawyers have years of experience helping people with spinal cord injuries and with their expertise, they can take your exact situation into account to secure the best possible compensation for you.
 We can help you access:

-• Specialist private rehabilitation;
+• Specialist private personal injury rehabilitation;

 • The resources you need to adjust to life with your injury, which can include anything from a wheelchair, cuffs for picking up objects, adaptations to your home, or even a new house.